osg-htc/docs/docs/data/stashcache/overview.md

 # Overview of StashCache

-The OSG operates the _StashCache data federation_, which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.
+The OSG operates the _StashCache data federation_, which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data at each site.
+The StashCache data federation is best suited for data set sizes between 1-10 GB.

 Organizations export their data from an _origin server_, and the data is streamed to jobs from a set of _cache servers_ distributed throughout the OSG and Internet2.
 Jobs can achieve lower latency and higher throughput for data transfer by using a nearby cache instead of accessing the origin directly.

-StashCache is most suitable for unique or shared data in the 1 GB to 10 GB range.

 The map below shows the location of the current caches in the StashCache federation: